 What Warning Signs Do I Watch For?

 If your baby seems to be constantly seeking food, seek professional advice.
 Don't hesitate to contact a certified lactation consultant (IBCLC) or your pediatrician.
 Double-checking that your baby is gaining weight normally is important and easy.
 Seek professional help if you observe signs like inadequate weight gain, fewer wet diapers, or persistent fussiness.
 Keeping a diaper diary can be a great way for parents at home to know their baby is eating well.
 After all, what goes in must come out!
-Watch for a minimum of six wet diapers every 24 hours.
+Watch for a minimum of six wet diapers every 24-hour period.

 Can I Use a Pacifier During Cluster Feeding?